SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Overview

 \section{Overview}

-We propose a novel approach for image-based 3D shape optimization by leveraging signed distance functions as the geometric representation to perform differentiable rendering.
+We propose a novel approach for image-based 3D shape optimization by leveraging SDFs as the geometric representation to perform differentiable rendering.
 Given a set of parameters $\Theta$ representing the geometry description, lighting model, camera position, etc, a renderer $R$ can be written as a forward operator that produces an image $I$ by computing $I = R(\Theta)$.
-In contrast, optimizing geometry and other scene parameters from images is a backward process that can be seen as an inverse rendering problem.
+In contrast, optimizing geometry and other scene parameters from images is a backward process.
 Given a desired target image $I$, our goal is to get the set of parameters $\Theta = R^{-1}(I)$ that produces the target image.
-However, the rendering process itself is not invertible.
+The rendering process itself is not invertible.
 Hence, instead of solving the inverse rendering problem directly, we can formulate it as an energy minimization problem,

 where $\mathcal{L}_{\mathrm{img}}$ is a loss function measuring the distance between the target image and the rendered image from the 3D object.
-In practice, the loss is typically accumulated over a set of multiple target images.
+In practice, the loss is typically accumulated over multiple target images.
 Getting the desired parameters $\Theta^*$ is equivalent to minimizing the loss $\mathcal{L}$.
 While all rendering parameters including geometry, illumination, camera pose, and surface appearance could in theory be recovered from images this way, we focus on shape optimization in this paper and assume the other parameters are known.

-To enable practical, gradient-based optimization algorithms, a key issue is to obtain the gradient of $\mathcal{L}(R(\Theta),I)$ with respect to the parameters $\Theta$.
-To achieve this, a differentible renderer produces not only images from a description of the scene, but it can also provide the derivatives of pixel values with respect to scene parameters.
+To enable gradient-based optimization, a key issue is to obtain the gradient of $\mathcal{L}_{\mathrm{img}}(R(\Theta),I)$ with respect to the parameters $\Theta$.
+A differentiable renderer achieves this by producing not only images from a description of the scene, but also the derivatives of pixel values with respect to scene parameters.

-In this paper, we propose a novel differentiable renderer which uses signed distance functions (SDF) and camera pose as inputs and renders an image.
+In this paper, we propose a novel differentiable renderer which uses signed distance functions (SDFs) and camera pose as inputs and renders an image.
 Our SDF-based differentiable renderer leverages the ray casting algorithm and uses automatic differentiation to compute the derivatives.